-When transporting on a road or highway, use accessory lights and devices for adequate warning to the operators of other vehicles.
+When transporting the backhoe on a road or highway at night or during the day, use accessory lights and devices for adequate warning to the operators of other vehicles.
 In this regard, check local government regulations.

 Always drive slowly over uneven terrain to avoid tipping the backhoe.